 But what was supposed to be nice calm hugs (well at least that’s what I thought) turned out to be tight rough hugs.
 Think: hugging someone to death.
 I started to think, “Uh-oh, I think I’m gonna fall… Wait, or am I going to be trampled?”

-Fortunately, Jonas was there so as soon as he saw what was happening, he tried to pry away the number of people who were all over me.
-Now let’s take into consideration how Jonas is a giant, so safe to say, the hugging parade let me go once they glanced at the ‘tower’ before them. :P
+Fortunately, as soon as my friend saw what was happening, he tried to pry away the number of people who were all over me.
+Now let’s take into consideration how my friend is a giant, so safe to say, the hugging parade let me go once they glanced at the ‘tower’ before them.

 Of course they meant well, and honestly, though they were freakishly hyper, it was actually a fun moment nonetheless!
 I guess they were intoxicated either with beer or with the festival’s atmosphere… and I can’t blame them for that because again, Sinulog is really intense!